MayaLekova/proposal-async-context/README.md

 ## Crisper Definitions

   - **Continuation** -  a function that, when invoked, creates a new `Context` instance.
-Also, it contiains a reference to the Continuation where it was created.
+Also, it contains a reference to the Continuation where it was created.
 Using TypeScript for descriptive purposes, a `Continuation` has the following shape:

     ```TypeScript
     /**